Afif13/CSS-Tip/content/root-selectors/index.md

 ---
 layout: layouts/post.njk
 title: The Hidden Selectors of The HTML Element
-description: Discover alternative selectors for the html element beyond the classic `:root{}` and `html{}`
+description: Discover alternative selectors for the html element beyond the classic :root{} and html{}
 date: 2025-12-04
 tags: posts
 ---

 How would you select the `<html>` element?
-Using the classic and well-known `html {}` and `:root {}` selectors, right?
-What if I tell you there are other hidden selectors.
+Using the classic and well-known `html {}` and `:root {}`, right?
+What if I tell you there are other hidden selectors?

-I will start with [the shortest selector for the root element](/root-selector/), the nesting selector.
+Let's start with [the shortest selector](/root-selector/), the nesting selector.
 A one-character selector:

 ```css